Generic name: Fentanyl Injection (FEN ta nil)

 - Severe constipation or stomach pain.
 These may be signs of a severe bowel problem.

 - Noisy breathing.

 - Fast or slow heartbeat.

 - Low mood (depression).

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take fentanyl injection with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take fentanyl injection with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.